bw-math/bw-math/source/assignments/problems/statistics/01_ESTIMATION.rst

 | Teachers | -2.0 | -1.5 | -1.5 | -1.0 | -1.0 | -0.5 | 0   | 0   | 0.5 |
 +----------+------+------+------+------+------+------+-----+-----+-----+

+Use this information to answer the following questions.

 	a.
 Construct parallel boxplots using these data.

 	b.
 Based on the boxplots in part *#a*, which of the two groups, students or teachers, tends to have watch times that are closer to the true time?
 Explain your choice.

 5. **2006, Free Response Form B, #1**